violetprotocol/hbt-examples/airdrop/README.md

 Now it’s time to register some addresses for the airdrop!

 In order to demonstrate the concept of Sybil resistance, the project is configured such that **any address** is eligible to a minimum of  5 tokens.
-(This value can be changed in backend → config → airdropConfig.ts)
+(This value can be changed in shared → config → sharedConfig.ts)

 Click on “Register” in the Nav bar to head over to http://localhost:3000/eligible.